 The Poe's Stories quotes below are all either spoken by The Old Man or refer to The Old Man.
-For each quote, you can

-  also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one:

-  Note: all page and citation info for the quotes below refers to the Penguin Classics edition of Poe's Stories published
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Classics edition of Poe's Stories published in 2006.).

-  in 2006.).

 The Tell-Tale Heart Quotes

 I loved the old man.
 He had never wronged me.
 He had never given me insult.
 For his gold I had no desire.
 I think it was his eye! yes, it was this!
 He had the eye of a vulture.

 Page Number and Citation: